VenkataSatyakoppula/Movie_playlist/Readme.md

 Deployed here [link](http://194.195.118.196/)

-- It doensn't have a domain name and SSL certificate for now
+- It doesn't have a domain name and SSL certificate for now